 - Judge what is appropriate: your blog should enhance the activities of the University and the academic life of its members.
 Judge what is appropriate.
 For example, it might be ok to blog about your interest in film even if not attached to Film; it's not appropriate to share home videos only of interest to family.

 Comments and moderating your blog

-which have been made on her or his blog, and for removing any which infringe the University’s regulations or blog.kent conditions of use.
+- keep a regular eye on all comments to your blog, and remove any which infringe the University’s regulations or blogs conditions of use

-In most instances, which usually need investigation or clarification, the IS Quality and Standards will discuss the post/comment with the Blog owner and suspected breach will be handled according to the University’s usual procedures.
-The Procedures necessarily include wide investigatory powers and provision for disciplinary action in serious cases – but their normal emphasis is on advice and guidance and (if necessary) warning.
+In most cases that need investigation or clarification, the IS Quality and Standards will discuss the post/comment with the blog owner.
+Suspected breaches are handled according to the University’s usual procedures.
+The procedures necessarily include wide investigatory powers and provision for disciplinary action in serious cases but their normal emphasis is on advice and guidance and (if necessary) warning.

-Wordpress, the blog software that we use, is pretty intuitive.
-For an introduction to Wordpress and advice for using all its features, search or browse their support site (bearing in mind that not all of the software's features are available in blogs.kent):
+Wordpress, the blog software that we use, is pretty intuitive and offers online support (bear in mind that not all of the features and options are available for Kent blogs):

 - Getting started with Wordpress

 - Introduction to blogging

 - Wordpress lessons